AJ Jennings

-Amanda Jane "AJ" Jennings (formerly Reynolds, born 7 October 1971) is an Australian paracanoeist who has won two gold medals at the ICF Canoe Sprint World Championships.
-She won a silver medal in the Women's 200m KL3 at the 2016 Rio Paralympics.
+Amanda Jane "AJ" Jennings (formerly Reynolds, born 7 October 1971) is an Australian paracanoeist and para archer.
+She won two gold medals at the ICF Canoe Sprint World Championships and a silver medal in the Women's 200m KL3 at the 2016 Rio Paralympics.

+She competed in archery at the 2024 Paris Paralympics.

 Personal

-Jennings was born on 7 October 1971 and lives in Macclesfield, Victoria.
+Jennings was born on 7 October 1971.
 In April 2012, Jennings underwent elective surgery to amputate the lower part of her right leg.
 For 20 years before the amputation, Jennings lived with depression, chronic pain and an addiction to prescriptive drugs following complications from a dislocated knee.
 In reflecting to life after the amputation, Jennings commented: "Everybody's got the opportunity.
 You've just got to have the courage to take it."

 She is an Equine Sports Therapist.
 Jennings is married to Wayne and they have two children.